HackYourFuture-CPH/hyf-serverless-course/week3/lesson-plan.md

 `sam local invoke ScheduledEventLogger`.

-### 4. Deploying lambdas with SAM
+### 4. Deploying lambdas with SAM to AWS

 To deploy a lambda to AWS through SAM, we will need to create what is called a (cloudformation stack)[https://aws.amazon.com/cloudformation/].
-Think of stacks as a recipe of cloud resources and their configuration.
+Think of stacks as a recipe of cloud resources and their configuration for a given IT solution/system/environment.

 First, we build the lambda running `sam build`.
 Next we can run `sam deploy --guided`.
 The arguments will need to be as follows: